Overclocking can run your CPU at its highest speed, and you can enjoy two times more performance from the same CPU.

 3. Power Supply

-To keep the system from becoming unstable, the power supply for a CPU that has been overclocked must deliver adequate power to both the CPU and the other components.
+To keep the system from becoming unstable, the power supply for a CPU that has been overclocked must deliver adequate power to the CPU and the other components.
 Before purchasing, verifying the power supply’s capacity and the power requirements of the central processing unit (CPU) is essential.

 4. BIOS Settings